Donegal App leaps forward

-Written in 2016, the app is no longer available as a native app and by 2022, the existing tours will have been removed by the third party partners in America.
+The article below was written in 2016.
+The app is no longer available as a native app and by mid 2022, the existing tours will have been removed by the app developers in America.
 However, the rich content has been saved should any party be interested in bringing another native app to the county.
+A sad ending to a project that had its epic Leap Day launch back in 2012, but as you’ll see below, we had fun along the way!
+‘So we beat on’.

-The Donegal App encapsulates the full wonder of nearly 5000 hectares of the most beautiful part of Ireland onto the device you carry in your pocket.
-Download it for free and plan your holiday by ‘favouriting’ all the places you liked the look of in one handy folder.
-When you get to Donegal it comes into its own as a practical guide to helping you find these places with ease.
+The Donegal App encapsulated the full wonder of nearly 5000 hectares of the most beautiful part of Ireland onto the device you carry in your pocket.
+The idea was to download it for free and plan your holiday by ‘favouriting’ all the places you liked the look of in one handy folder.
+When you got to Donegal, it came into its own as a practical guide to helping you find these places with ease.

 On this Leap Day 2016, the Donegal App celebrates its birthday having launched on Leap Day 2012.
 At the time, it had only five tours, had a very basic website, a rather naff logo, no turn by turn guidance, no audio or video and only this somewhat zany promo video to accompany the launch.
 It was done on a budget of zilch by one fellow then living up in the wilds of Inishowen, with no support from either the Council or the State via Failte Ireland.
 Since the 2012 launch, the app’s production company, Headland New Media has become us, Racontour Productions and its founder, John Ward, now lives in London.